bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   - Arrow head at both start and end: 0x1 + 0x2 = 0x3
   ```

-+ gridcolor:red
++ gridopacity:0.5
-+ gridcolor:green
++ gridopacity:0.1
-+ gridcolor:blue
++ gridopacity:1.0

-  This value is to hold a string that describes the color for each grid line
+  This value is to hold a float between 0-1 to express the opacity
-  drawn inside the viewport if the 'gridlines' is not set to 'none'.
-  This value is current used by diagram-bundle to draw background grids.
-  If absent, the diagram-bundle has its own default value.
+  for drawing grid lines.
+By default grid lines are drawn at an opacity
+  of (0.2).

 + barlength:<length>